syncfusion-content/flutter-docs/Flutter/datagrid/load-more.md

 The datagrid provides support to display an interactive view when the grid reaches its maximum offset while scrolling down.
 You can use [loadMoreViewBuilder](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/loadMoreViewBuilder.html) builder to display the view at bottom of datagrid.

 You should override the [DataGridSource.handleLoadMoreRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/handleLoadMoreRows.html) method to load more rows and then notify the datagrid about the changes.
-The `DataGridSource.handleLoadMoreRows` can be called to load more rows from this builder by using the [loadMoreRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/LoadMoreRows.html) function which is passed as a parameter to the `loadMoreViewBuilder` builder.
+The `DataGridSource.handleLoadMoreRows` can be called to load more rows from this builder by using the [loadMoreRows](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/LoadMoreRows.html) function which is passed as a parameter to `loadMoreViewBuilder`.

 ## Infinite scrolling